platform-kit/docs/README.md

     - Deploy the backend alongside the front-end of your choice.
 - **For Marketers**
   - Content Management
-    - Edit static content (json/markdown) from any number of repositories
+    - Edit static content (json/markdown) from any number of repositories.
-    - Specify custom data models (input validation schemas) per-collection
+    - Specify custom data models (input validation schemas) per-collection.
-    - Specify custom browse/read/edit/add/delete permissions per-collection
+    - Specify custom browse/read/edit/add/delete permissions per-collection.
 - **For Sales People**
   - Sell subscriptions via Stripe.
   - Restrict access to content / API endpoints based on the users' subscriptions.